+From now on we assume that $M$ is K\"ahler. \footnote{This is an assumption about the classical geometry of $M$.
+Quantum corrections generally destroy the closedness of the Hermitian form $\omega$, inducing a nonzero torsion $H = i(\delb - \del)\omega$. $(0,2)$ supersymmetry requires $dH = 0$.
+Such a geometry is called strong K\"ahler with torsion.} The motivation for doing so is that in this case our model has $(0,2)$ supersymmetry.
+This allows us to construct two important objects: the $Q$-cohomology of states and chiral algebra.

-Now suppose that $M$ is K\"ahler.
-In this case, the Dirac operator on $M$ splits into two pieces as $\Ds_M = \CD_M + \CDb_M$ \cite{MR1031992}.
-Each of these pieces squares to zero, $\CD_M^2 = \CDb_M^2 = 0$, and is the adjoint of the other, $\CD_M = \CDb_M^*$.
-Furthermore, the spinor bundle has a $\Z$-grading under which $\CD_M$ has degree one and $\CDb_M$ degree minus one.
-The $r$th $\CD_M$-cohomology group of the spinor bundle is isomorphic to the space of harmonic spinors of degree $r$.
+Recall that when $M$ is K\"ahler, the Dirac operator splits into two pieces as $D_M = \CD_M + \CD_M^*$.
+The operator $\CD_M$ squares to zero, $\CD_M^2 = 0$, and the sections of the spinor bundle admits a $\Z$-grading such that $\CD_M$ has degree $1$.
+Thus we can define the $\CD_M$-cohomology.
+Since $\{\CD_M, \CD_M^*\} = D_M^2$, a standard argument shows that the $r$th $\CD_M$-cohomology group is isomorphic to the space of harmonic spinors of degree $r$.